 🍰 What is a Yule Log?

-A Yule log, or "Bûche de Noël", is a very popular French dessert served for Christmas.
-It consists of a sponge cake filled a chocolate ganache and rolled into a log.
+A Yule log, or “Bûche de Noël,” is a very popular French dessert served for Christmas.
+It consists of a sponge cake filled with a chocolate ganache and rolled into a log.
 It is then coated with a chocolate frosting and decorated to resemble a wood log.

 🥣 How to Make This Vegan Yule Log

 This plant-based dessert consists of 3 different preparations:

 First, we start by preparing the filling, which needs to be refrigerated 30-40 minutes before use.

 To make the filling, bring almond milk to a boil and pour it over chopped dark chocolate.
 Once the chocolate has melted and is combined with the almond milk, stir in the praline paste.
 You can find our recipe for Praline Paste here.